Exploring laser-driven neutron sources for neutron capture cascades and the production of neutron-rich isotopes: Seed nuclides and data sources

 \subsection{Seed nuclides}

-Laser-driven neutron sources generate neutron pulses on the scale of micrometers with pulse durations on the order of picoseconds or nanoseconds ($T_p \sim$ picoseconds to nanoseconds) \citep{nsrcrit, PomerantzPRL2014, HigginsonPRL2015, KarNJP2016, MirfayziAPL2017, KleinschmidtPOP2018, nsrcwu, RenPRL2017, MaPRL2015, DoppnerPRL2015, OlsonPRL2016}.
+Laser-driven neutron sources generate neutron pulses on the scale of micrometers with a pulse duration on the order of picoseconds or nanoseconds ($T_p \sim$ picoseconds to nanoseconds) \cite{nsrcrit, PomerantzPRL2014, HigginsonPRL2015, KarNJP2016, MirfayziAPL2017, KleinschmidtPOP2018, nsrcwu, RenPRL2017, MaPRL2015, DoppnerPRL2015, OlsonPRL2016}, and a repetition rate of the laser repetition rate (we assume in the present work $f_{rep} = 1$ Hz).
 Thus, for the purpose of the present work, we assume a rectangular target with an interacting surface area $A = 25$ $\mu$m (perpendicular to the incident beam) and thickness $L = 100$ $\mu$m.
 Neutron beams with average energy $E_{inc}$ in the range between $50$ keV and $10$ MeV are considered, and a Gaussian profile energy spectrum with relative width of $w/E_{inc} = 10\%$ is assumed.
 We note that, according to Eqs.~(\ref{eq:thinNz})-(\ref{eq:thinNl}) and the discussion in Sec.~\ref{sec:ththin}, the production of neutron-rich isotopes depends on the incident neutron beam via the parameter $N_p/A$.
 Thus, assuming a fixed $L$ and a given neutron beam energy, $N_i/A$, where $N_i$ is a solution of Eqs.~(\ref{eq:thinNz})-(\ref{eq:thinNl}), is a function of $N_p/A$.
 This relation only holds for $N_i/A$, since the initial conditions of $N_i$ depend linearly on $A$ and $N_i$ itself depends linearly on these initial conditions.
+In the present work, we mainly focus on the case of $N_p = 10^{12}$ n/pl.
+Assuming the neutron pulse duration to be on the order of nanoseconds, this corresponds to a neutron flux of $\sim 10^{19}$ n/cm$^2$/s for laser-driven neutron sources.
+We note that highest neutron flux from conventional neutron sources under construction is expected to be around $10^{18}$ n/cm$^2$/s in European Spallation Source ESS, while most of the neutron fluxes from conventional neutron sources at large-scale rector- and accelerator-based facilities in operation or under construction are more than $3$ orders of magnitude lower than that from ESS \cite{CarlileBook2016}.
+This leads to at least $i$ orders of magnitude less for the production of the $i$-species isotope at the energies concerned, when comparing our result for laser-driven neutron sources to conventional neutron sources at large-scale rector- and accelerator-based facilities.